MAPF-Competition/Start-Kit/Prepare_Your_Submission.md

 Similar to the scheduler, the planner can access the `SharedEnvironment` API.
 You need to use this API to read the current state of the system.

 ### Implement your entry
-For participants that compete in the combined track, you can modify the entry freely to meet your needs.
+For participants that compete in the combined track, you can modify the `Entry`, `MAPFPlanner`, and `TaskScheduler` freely to meet your needs.
 You need to implement your own `Entry::initialize()` and `Entry::compute()` functions and are not allowed to change their definitions.
 Except for this, you are free to add new members/functions to the `Entry` class.
 The `Entry::compute()` needs to compute the task schedule and the actions for robots.
 Although the default entry does this by calling the scheduler and the planner separately, this is not required.